Identifying users

 The uid is opaque to Fullstory, although it is a useful search criterion.

-A session will only be split if a different value is passed along for the UID with the call.
-So, if you are calling the identify API again with the same UID, but with additional user properties, the session won't be split.
+A session will only be split if a different value is passed along for the uid with the call.
+So, if you are calling the identify API again with the same uid, but with additional user properties, the session won't be split.

-Please note that setting the UID field in user properties API is equivalent to calling the identify API, so if the UID is passed to both calls in succession, this will lead to re-identification and the session being split.
+Please note that setting the uid field in user properties API is equivalent to calling the identify API, so if the uid is passed to both calls in succession, this will lead to re-identification and the session being split.

 Best practices for uids